Bans on Nazi symbols: Brazil

+Venezuela

+Anti-hate speech laws in Venezuela criminalise the political promotion of "fascism, intolerance and hatred".
+However, the ruling regime of Nicolás Maduro has been criticised for using political antisemitism, such as the usage of Zionist as a pejorative.

 Asia

 Iran

 Iran has no provisions or laws regarding the use of Nazi imagery.

 Japan

 The use of Nazi symbols is not a crime in Japan.

 Singapore

 There are no specific laws banning the use of Nazi symbols, and no one has been punished for displaying Nazi-related symbols in Singapore; but anyone promoting "feelings of ill-will and hostility between different races or classes of the population of Singapore" may be arrested under the laws of sedition.

 South Korea

 The Republic of Korea has no provisions or laws regarding the use of Nazi imagery.

 Taiwan

 There are currently no provisions and laws in Taiwan that ban or regulate the use of Nazi symbols and imagery as long as it lies within the legal bounds of freedom of speech under the constitution.
 The use of Nazi symbolism and imagery in the country has been observed throughout the years, often causing controversy.